Health Promotion

 Ruchika Tara Mathur (r.mathur1@universityofgalway.ie)

-PhD Topic: Coming of age: Adolescent Participation in Adolescent Health Service Evaluation
+PhD Topic: Coming of age: Adolescent Participation in Adolescent Health Service Evaluation.

-PhD Supervisor: Professor Saoirse Nic Gabhainn
+PhD Supervisors: Prof. Saoirse Nic Gabhainn and Prof. Colette Kelly

 Margaret McLoone (m.mcloone5@universityofgalway.ie)